mufeili/mufeili.github.io/_pages/about.md

 Prior to that, I was a software development engineer (SDE) at Amazon Web Services (AWS) Shanghai AI Lab.
 I received my bachelor's degree in Honors Math from [NYU Shanghai](https://shanghai.nyu.edu/).

+{: .dark-red-text}
-<span style="color: darkred;">**I'm actively seeking research internship opportunities for summer 2025 and would be grateful for any relevant information or recommendations.**</span>
+I'm actively seeking research internship opportunities for summer 2025 and would be grateful for any relevant information or recommendations.